-Continues to develop understanding, speaking, reading, and writing skills.
-May include oral drill and practice.
+Continues to develop cultural awareness, listening, speaking, reading, and writing skills, and emphasizes complex sentence structures.
+Classes may be conducted in the target language.
 Part II of II.
-Lecture 3-4 hours per week.
-May include one additional hour of oral practice per week.
+This is a UCGS transfer course.
+Lecture 3 hours.
+Total 3 hours per week.